On the faces of the tensor cone of symmetrizable Kac-Moody lie algebras: Zariski's main theorem

 We recall a consequence of the Zariski's main theorem for our later use.

-\begin{prop} Let $f\,:\,Y\longto Z$ be a proper birational morphism between two quasiprojective irreducible varieties.
-Let $\Li$ be a line bundle over $Z$.
-We assume that we have an open subset $\tilde Y$ of $Y$ such that $f(Y-\tilde Y)$ has codimension at least two in $Z$ and that $Z$ is normal.
+\begin{PROP} Let $f\,:\,Y\longto Z$~be a proper birational morphism between two quasiprojective irreducible varieties.
+We assume that we have an open subset~$\tilde Y$ of~$Y$ such that~$f(Y\backslash \tilde Y)$ has codimension at least two in~$Z$ and that~$Z$~is normal.
+Let $\Li$~be a line bundle over~$Z$.

-Then, $f^*\,:\,\Ho(Z,\Li)\longto \Ho(Y,f^*(\Li))$ and the restriction map $r: \Ho(Y,f^*\Li)\longto \Ho(\tilde Y,f^*(\Li))$ are both isomorphisms. \end{prop}
+\tetrecitwi{Then, $f^*\,:\,\Ho(Z,\Li)\to \Ho(Y,f^*(\Li))$ and the restriction map~$r: \Ho(Y,f^*(\Li))\to \Ho(\tilde Y,f^*(\Li))$} are both isomorphisms. \end{PROP}

-\begin{proof} To prove that $f^*$ is an isomorphism, use the proof of Zariski's main theorem as in \cite[Chap.
-III, Corollary 11.4]{Hart}.
+\begin{proof} To prove that~$f^*$~is an isomorphism, use the proof of Zariski's main theorem as in \cite[Chap.
+III, Corollary~11.4]{Hart}.

-To prove that $r$ is an isomorphism, consider the following commutative diagram:
+To prove that~$r$~is an isomorphism, consider the following commutative diagram: